ChatGPT vs. Copilot: Which AI Should You Use?

 What is ChatGPT?

-ChatGPT could be useful to many independent professionals, as well as companies of every size, who are looking for ways to increase productivity and streamline workflows.
-Its ability to have conversational interactions through natural language inputs means it’s easy to learn to use.
+ChatGPT could be useful to many independent professionals, as well as companies of every size, that are looking for ways to increase productivity and streamline workflows.
+Its ability to have conversational interactions through natural language inputs means it's easy to learn to use.
 And the quantity of data it was trained on means it's useful in many industries.

 Freelancers and businesses alike can use ChatGPT to automate repetitive or mundane tasks, such as creating email templates or generating basic code.
 ChatGPT can also be used to kickstart brainstorming sessions, create rough outlines for new articles, and much more.